 5) TQM - Total Quality Management

-This is relatively new and first came to use during 1985.
-It aimed for continuous organizational improvement and was used for the US defence system.
+This is relatively new and first came to use in 1985.
+It aimed for continuous organizational improvement and was used for the US defense quality control system.

-1) Six Sigma – The most popular among quality control methods, Six Sigma, was conceptualized by Motorola to improve its manufacturing processes.
-It used a statistical approach combined with an analytical one.
+The most popular quality control method, Six Sigma, including quality control in Six Sigma, was conceptualized by Motorola to enhance its manufacturing processes.
+It utilized a statistical approach combined with an analytical one.

 Examples of Quality Control

-To understand Quality control in a better way, let’s take a look at some quality control examples across various industries.
+To understand Quality control in Six Sigma in a better way, let’s take a look at some quality control examples across various industries.

-For electrical equipment, the quality control might be done to ensure that there are no short circuits or harmful effects of using the electrical appliance.
-Quality control business is emerging slowly to take over the roles of regular and un-professional quality controllers.
+For electrical equipment, quality control might be done to ensure that there are no short circuits or harmful effects of using the electrical appliance.

 Project Quality Control Chart

 Quality control charts are used to determine whether the products are meeting their requirements or not.
-The degree of variation is also noted as that would help the organizations figure out where they are lacking.
-A quality control coordinator will ensure that all the processes are in proper order.
-Preparing a quality control checklist is also important as it would identify the problems that a company might be facing during the process of quality control.
-A quality control flow chart and quality control form template are other ways of quality control analysis.
+The degree of variation is also noted as that would help the organizations figure out where they are lacking in the following ways:

-When a chart focuses on a single aspect of the product, for example, the fuel efficiency of an engine, it is known as a univariate chart.
+- When a chart focuses on a single aspect of the product; for example, the fuel efficiency of an engine, it is known as a univariate chart.
 If the chart focuses on multiple aspects, then it is known as a multivariate chart.
 The selection of samples for quality control tests is made on a purely random basis.
-No thought is given to the process of selection.
-Quality control inspectors go around and pick any sample they want.
-The sample is then made to pass through quality control analysis.
-This is done by a quality control analyst who will check the product for the said aspects.
-If the product fails to meet even one criterion satisfactorily, it is discarded.

 Role of a Quality Control Inspector